-When the switches are in the "ON" and "CLEAN" positions the machine will begin a clean cycle after completing the current ice making cycle.
-The interface will display the time that the machine has been in a clean cycle.
-During the clean cycle the water pump will run.
-To stop the water pump (clean cycle) move the on/off switch to the "OFF" position.
-To restart the water pump (clean cycle) return the switch to the "ON" position and press the start button.
+When the selector switch is in the "CLEAN" position, the machine will begin a clean cycle.

+Note: If the machine is in the FREEZE MODE when this is done, the machine will complete the current freeze cycle and harvest cycle before proceeding to Clean.
+The interface will display the time that the machine is in the clean mode.
+During the clean cycle, the water pump will run.
+To stop the water pump, move the selector switch to the "OFF" position.
+To restart the water pump (clean cycle) return the switch to the "CLEAN" position and press the "START" button.

 The machine will automatically exit the clean cycle after a 2 hour period.
-At the completion of the clean cycle the interface will always return to the start up display, requiring that the start button be depressed
+At the completion of the clean cycle the interface will always return to the start up display, requiring that the "START" button be pressed.